rochacbruno/marmite/example/content/customizing-templates.md

 Include templates:

+Those are templates that are not meant to be rendered directly, those are included on other templates.

 - pagination.html
   - Render the pagination controls
+  - included on `list.html`
 - comments.html
   - Render the comment box
+  - included on `content.html`
+- content_authors.html
+  - Renders the small list of authors on botton of content
+  - included on `content.html`
+- content_date.html
+  - Renders the article date
+  - included on `content.html` and `content_title.html`
+- content_title.html
+  - Renders the main title of the content + date and reading time
+  - included on `content.html`
+- group_author_avatar.html
+  - Renders the author avatar image
+  - included on `group.html` (if author is defined)

 When customizing the templates you can create new templates to use as `include` or `macro` but the 4 listed above are required.